R.O.G. Return on Generosity

 At the Table with Patrick Lencioni (the Table Group's podcast)

-Invention by The Table Group
+Tenacity by The Table Group

 The Six Types of Working Genius